regi-lpf/mapkeep-frontend/README.md

 # mapkeep-frontend
 MapKeep FrontEnd.
-Made with HTML/CSS and pure JS
+Made with HTML/CSS and Vanilla JS